 High-altitude propellers are optimized for the thin air of high altitudes (1500 to 5000 m).
 They come in pairs and are mounted as replacements to normal propellers, using the same washers and nuts.
 For step-by-step instructions on how to replace the propellers, read the article Replace the propellers.

-You can differentiate between normal and high-altitude propellers by the location of the color label or the color of the propellers, depending on the type of propellers you are using.
+You can differentiate between normal and high-altitude propellers by the color of the propellers:

 Low battery RTH and altitude above mean sea level